draftsmaninc/draftsman/README.md

 ## License

-The Draftsman Package is licensed software by Draftsman Incorporated.
+The Draftsman Package is Copyright (c) 2025 by Draftsman Incorporated.
+Please see the [License File](LICENSE.md) for more information.